offbyone/ideas/content/posts/2021-05-10-development-environment-2021.md

 - community

   Doom has an active and helpful Discord.
-It\'s actually the best place to talk about Emacs in general that I\'ve found.
+It's actually the best place to talk about Emacs in general that I've found.

 # direnv

 > direnv is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.

 A year ago I discovered [direnv](https://direnv.net/), which apparently makes me *very* late to the party.
-The first commit was laid down in 2010, and it solves a problem I\'ve tried to address with a half dozen other tools over the years.
+The first commit was laid down in 2010, and it solves a problem I've tried to address with a half dozen other tools over the years.
 In the simplest possible terms, it lets me set project level environment variables.

 I have two patterns I use a lot: First, I tend to have my AWS profile set in a top level envrc: